| |

 |

-As OpenAI navigates integrating advertising into its artificial intelligence offerings while balancing credibility, Google is accelerating the use of artificial intelligence to enhance its established advertising products.
+While OpenAI navigates the challenges of incorporating advertising into its services while maintaining credibility, Google is actively utilizing artificial intelligence to enhance its established advertising products, even holding off on ads within Gemini's core AI mode.

 |